buildpacks/spec/distribution.md

 A buildpack defined within `buildpack.toml` MUST either be:

-1. A buildpack implementation specified by a `stacks` field and optionally a `path` field or
+1. A buildpack implementation specified by a `stacks` field or
-2. A buildpack order specyfied by an `order` field referencing other buildpack IDs/versions.
+2. A buildpack order specified by an `order` field referencing other buildpack IDs/versions.

-For each buildpack definition, it is OPTIONAL for buildpacks defined in `[[buildpacks.order]]` to be included in the buildpack blob.
+A buildpack reference in `order` MUST either be:

+1. A reference to a buildpack inside of the blob using a `path` field ,
+2. A reference to a buildpack outside of the blob using an `id` and `version` field.

 ### Buildpackage